 Early Action vs. Early Decision for Financial Aid

 If you want the admissions advantage of applying early without the binding commitment, Early Action (EA) or Restrictive Early Action (REA) are better options for need-based aid students.
+To understand the full strategic picture of when each application round makes sense, read our complete guide to EA vs. ED vs. Regular Decision.

 EA/REA gives you: